 Submit one clean packet instead of ten partial ones.
 Clean packets reduce rework, “missing info” loops, and timeline resets.

-Policy language & exclusions decoding
+Policy language & exclusions (proof-based)

 ACV (Actual Cash Value)